helq/the-little-cppler-book/05-content-block-1.2.md

 ~~~output
 ~~~

-But wait, what? -2 is not always divisible by anyother integer!
+But wait, what? -2 is not divisible by any arbitrary integer, only by one and itself!

 ---